HayTran94/nab-icommerce-assessment/README.md

 2. CQRS (Command Query Responsibility Segregation):
 In the Product domain, I divided it into 2 services.
 One for reading purpose (product-query-service) and another one for writing purpose (product-command-service).
-In practice, any ecommerce platform will have many products.
+In the real-world, any ecommerce platform have a lot of products.
 Beside that, reading and writing data ratio are difference.
-If we combine reading and writing data in a service, it can be affected by each other.
+If we combine reading and writing data in one service, it can be affected by each other.
 By divide it into 2 parts, we can choose technologies for each part to achieve the best performance and scale independently way, for example 1 instance for writing service and 3 instances for reading service if reading ratio is larger than writing ratio.

 3. DRY (Don't Repeat Yourself):